-- 1. "[T]he proposed rule would apply to virtually any speech or conduct that is even tangentially related to an individual's status as a lawyer, including, for example, a presentation at a CLE event, participation in a debate at an event sponsored by a law-related organization, the publication of a law review article, and even a casual remark at dinner with law firm colleagues."33 - 2. "[T]he proposed rule would prohibit . . . a significant amount of speech and conduct that is not currently prohibited under federal or Tennessee antidiscrimination statutes."34 - 3. "[T]he proposed rule would subject an attorney to professional discipline for uttering a statement that was not actually known to be or intended as harassing or discriminatory, simply because someone might construe it that way."35
+- 2. "[T]he proposed rule would prohibit . . . a significant amount of speech and conduct that is not currently prohibited under federal or [state] antidiscrimination statutes."29 - 3. "[T]he proposed rule would subject an attorney to professional discipline for uttering a statement that was not actually known to be or intended as harassing or discriminatory, simply because someone might construe it that way."30

-The Attorney General warned that the proposed rule "would profoundly transform the professional regulation of Tennessee attorneys."
+The attorney general warned that the proposed rule "would profoundly transform the professional regulation of Tennessee attorneys."
 This transformation would occur because the rule "would regulate aspects of any attorney's life that are far removed from protecting clients, preventing interference with the administration of justice, ensuring attorneys' fitness to practice law, or other traditional goals of professional regulation."
-That is, the ABA Model Rule 8.4(g) takes attorney regulation far beyond the traditional province of the rules of professional conduct.
+Quite simply, ABA Model Rule 8.4(g) takes attorney regulation far beyond the traditional province of the rules of professional conduct.

 In December 2016, the Texas Attorney General issued an opinion opposing ABA Model Rule 8.4(g).
-The Texas Attorney General stated that "if the State were to adopt Model Rule 8.4(g), its provisions raise serious concerns about the constitutionality of the restrictions it would place on members of the State Bar and the resulting harm to the clients they represent."37 The Attorney General declared that "[c]ontrary to . . . basic free speech principles, Model Rule 8.4(g) would severely restrict attorneys' ability to engage in meaningful debate on a range of important social and political issues."38
+The Texas Attorney General stated that "if the State were to adopt Model Rule 8.4(g), its provisions raise serious concerns about the constitutionality of the restrictions it would place on members of the State Bar and the resulting harm to the clients they represent."32 The attorney general declared that "[c]ontrary to . . . basic free speech principles, Model Rule 8.4(g) would severely restrict attorneys' ability to engage in meaningful debate on a range of important social and political issues."33